Microsoft Sentinel

 Stage 2: Create Audit Log webhook in Entitle

-1. Log into Entitle with an Admin account, and navigate to the Org Settings screen.
+1. Log in to Entitle and navigate to the Org Settings screen.

 2. Scroll down to the Audit Logs Webhooks section.
-To add an Audit Log Webhook, click the Add button on the right corner.
+To add an Audit Log Webhook, click the Add button in the top-right corner.

 This should be the final result (except the URL should be yours).